Company: Calvert Law Offices

 Location: Pearland, Texas, United States

-Nadia Rae Venable Calvert, President at Calvert Law Offices, PC, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in family law.
+Nadia Rae Venable Calvert, a Texas licensed attorney, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in family law.

 Progressing in her career trajectory, Ms. Calvert served as an associate at Able, Barrow & Able Law Offices from 1979 to 1985.
-She joined Able & Able as an associate in 1985, receiving a promotion to managing attorney in 1987, which she did for two years.
-Additionally, she was a partner at Able & Calvert until 1990, allowing her to spearhead the Calvert Law Offices, PC as president in 1991.
+She joined Able & Able as an associate in 1985.
+She then became a partner in the new firm of Able & Calvert, P.C., until 1990, allowing her to spearhead the Calvert Law Offices, P.C., as president in 1991.
 For the past 27 years, she has handled a variety of family law cases and has also excelled as a researcher and author.
-Today, Ms. Calvert is admitted to practice in the state of Texas, as well as before the U.S. Supreme Court, U.S. Court of Appeals for the Fifth Circuit and U.S. District Court for the Southern District of Texas.
-She maintains affiliation with the American Bar Association, State Bar of Texas, Texas State Bar Association, Daughters of the American Revolution, American Civil Liberties Union and Texas Association to End Death Penalty.
+Today, Ms. Calvert is admitted to practice in the State of Texas, as well as before the U.S. District Court for the Southern District of Texas, the U.S. Court of Appeals for the Fifth Circuit, and the U.S. Supreme Court.
+Her affiliations have included the American Bar Association, the Texas Trial Lawyers Association, Daughters of the American Revolution, American Civil Liberties Union, Texas Association to End the Death Penalty, The Innocence Project, National Museum of the American Indian, and Habitat for Humanity.
 To attest to her legacy, Ms. Calvert can be found in the 63rd edition of Who’s Who in America, the fifth edition of Who’s Who in American Law and the 15th edition of Who’s Who of American Women.

 Contact Ms. Calvert: